asmartbear/smarttype/README.md

 * Send anything to/from JSON, using "as native as possible," but with enough meta-data to support anything.
 * Get a simple string from any type.
 * Get a hash value of any type.
+* A Visitor pattern for types, with defaults that simplify implementations.

 ## Types

+* Supports primatives, arrays
-* Supports primatives, arrays, objects with well-defined typed structures.
+* Objects with well-defined typed structures including optional fields
 * Records and Maps with arbitrary key and value types
-* Tuples (arrays of fixed type and length)
+* Tuples (arrays of fixed length and element-types in each position)
 * Literals (one of a fixed set of primative values)
 * Alternations -- any of a set of types
-* Standard objects: `Date`
+* Standard objects:
+  * `Date` - as the object or parsed from a string
+  * `RegExp` - as the object, or with all features if a string like `"/foo/g"`, or an encoded simple substring

 ## Usage